vlievin/booster-pytorch/README.md

 ## Pipeline: model + evaluator

-The pipeline fuses the model forward pass with the evaluator and can be wrapped into a custom Dataparallel class that handles the diagnostics.
+The pipeline fuses the model forward pass with the Evaluator and can be wrapped into a custom Dataparallel class that handles the diagnostics and outputs.The output is tuple (loss: torch.Tensor, diagnostics: Diagnostic, output: dict).
+Here is an example for a simple classifier.

 ```python
 from booster import Pipeline, DataParallelPipeline